giovanniboscu/continuous-section-field/docs/CSFLongitudinally-varying-homogenization-user-guide.md

     "lowerpart,lowerpart : w0 + (w1 - w0) * 0.5 * (1 - np.cos(np.pi * z / L))",
 ])
 ```
+Before proceeding, it is necessary to understand how polygons are constructed and identified, because the specified mathematical variation is defined between them.

 ## Identify your Polygons (Naming is Key)